-Chatham County's Finance Officer, Roy Lynch, said the Munis software will go live in October 2022 and the County will begin work on the upgrade and transfer to the cloud in June 2022.
+Chatham County's Finance Officer, Roy Lynch, said the Munis software would go live in October 2022 and the County would begin work on the upgrade and transfer to the cloud in June 2022.

-Commissioner Logan said he was glad to see the space feasibility study and asked what it encompasses.
-Mr. Butts explained all County departments that occupy County space and not outside entities who lease space from the County are included in the study.
+Commissioner Logan said he was glad to see the space feasibility study and asked what it encompassed.
+Mr. Butts explained that all County departments that occupy County space and not outside entities who lease space from the County would be included in the study.
 Commissioner Hales asked if it would include the department on aging and the collection centers.
-Mr. Butts stated it would and the collection centers were already considered part of the County facility inventory.
-Commissioner Hales asked who owns the Eastern Senior Center in Pittsboro.
-Ms. Miller explained the Council on Aging (COA) owns the building and the Central Carolina Community College owns the land.
-COA owns the land and building at the Western Senior Center in Siler City.
+Mr. Butts stated it would, and the collection centers were already considered part of the County facility inventory.

+Commissioner Hales asked who owned the Eastern Senior Center in Pittsboro.
+Ms. Miller explained the Council on Aging owned the building and the Central Carolina Community College owned the land.
+Council on Aging owned the land and building at the Western Senior Center in Siler City.

-Commissioner Dasher has heard that community colleges are supposed to get funding as a result of the VinFast project.
-Mr. LaMontagne explained the community college appropriation is specifically for the training center in Lee County.
-He proposed that there will probably be an increased need for class space and an increase in classes offered but the County will not be responsible for maintaining the Lee County facility.
-Chair Howard requested the County think about how Chatham students will be able to access the Lee County facility mainly in regards to transportation.
-Mr. LaMontagne explained the Lee County Moore Center will be for training VinFast employees, not necessarily students.
-Chair Howard said there are a lot of questions around how the County can make this opportunity accessible to Chatham students so that the County's students benefit.
-Mr. LaMontagne shared that there will also be a lot of job opportunities with the support industry and suppliers for VinFast.
+Commissioner Dasher had heard that community colleges were supposed to get funding as a result of the VinFast project.
+Mr. LaMontagne explained the community college appropriation was specifically for the training center in Lee County.
+He proposed that there would probably be an increased need for class space and an increase in classes offered.
+The County would not be responsible for maintaining the Lee County facility.

+Chair Howard requested the County think about how Chatham students would be able to access the Lee County facility mainly in regard to transportation.
+Mr. LaMontagne explained the Lee County Moore Center would be for training VinFast employees, not necessarily students.
+Chair Howard said there were a lot of questions around how the County could make this opportunity accessible to Chatham students so that the County's students benefit.
+Mr. LaMontagne shared that there would also be a lot of job opportunities with the support industry and suppliers for VinFast.

-Chair Howard said it will be critical to have early childhood education and child care in close proximity to VinFast.
-Commissioner Logan said central transportation to the facility from all over the county is going to be essential.
-Mr. LaMontagne shared that transportation is demand driven.
-The Small Area Plan will be important to make sure this is possible.
-He hopes the Small Area Plan can be completed by the Fall 2022.
-Lots of meetings and conversations are currently happening with North Carolina Department of Transportation (NCDOT), surrounding counties, City of Sanford, Western Wake Partners, Town of Apex, the Unified Development Ordinance (UDO) consultants White and Smith, Chatham County's Planning department, and Chatham County's Economic Development Corporation.
-Chair Howard hopes the Chatham Transit Network will also be included on those conversations.
+Chair Howard said it would be critical to have early childhood education and childcare in close proximity to VinFast.
+Commissioner Logan said central transportation to the facility from all over the county was going to be essential.
+Mr. LaMontagne shared that transportation was demand driven.
+The Small Area Plan would be important to make sure this was possible.
+He hoped the SAP could be completed by fall 2022.
+There were lots of meetings and conversations happening with the North Carolina Department of Transportation, surrounding counties, City of Sanford, Western Wake Partners, Town of Apex, the Unified Development Ordinance consultants White and Smith, Chatham County's Planning department, and Chatham County's Economic Development Corporation.
+Chair Howard hoped the Chatham Transit Network would also be included on those conversations.